memirio/Spectrums/README.md

 - **Resilient**: Screenshot failures are non-fatal (site created without image)
 - **Efficient**: Reuses embeddings by content hash (deduplication)
 - **Automatic**: All steps run automatically when site is submitted
+- **Fast (Pipeline 2.0)**: User submissions use Pipeline 2.0 which skips concept generation for faster processing
-- **Non-blocking**: Gemini concept generation and new concept tagging are non-fatal (warnings logged, but request succeeds)
+- **Non-blocking**: Gemini concept generation (Pipeline 1.0), new concept tagging, and hub detection are non-fatal (warnings logged, but request succeeds)

 #### Pipeline Triggers